Organise a Visit

 Drop-in Tours – Free

-At weekends and during school holidays, we offer free, shorter tours for passers-by when a guide is available.
-These usually last 15–30 minutes and do not require booking.
+At weekends and during school holidays, we offer free shorter tours for passers-by, subject to volunteer availability.
+These last around 15–30 minutes and do not require booking.

 Midweek Tours – Free

-As we move into the time of year when the main boathouse doors may be closed due to bad weather or volunteer availability, we’ve arranged special midweek visits.
+During quieter months, when the boathouse doors may be closed due to weather or volunteer availability, we offer short midweek visits.

 Group Tours – Free